 Women Talking is not only a book about courage and communal relationships.
 It’s about the act of thinking, of questioning one’s beliefs, and of possibility.
 I recommend this book to anyone craving inspiration, kinship and courage.

-Get your copy of Adventures in Opting Out today at one of these booksellers:
+Get your copy of Women Talking today at one of these booksellers: